bsomade/Mini-SOC-Environment-Build/README.md

 ### Tools Used

 - Elastic SIEM for log ingestion and analysis.
-- Jira ticketing system for workflow manaagement and SIEM integration.
+- Jira ticketing system for workflow management and SIEM integration.
 - Atomic Red Team to test and validate detections.

 ## Steps